 Watching someone work with a laser cutter to draw and cut patterns is a mesmerizing experience.
 Laser engraving is a complicated process simplified by the emergence of new technology and machinery.
-Laser cutters like the Dremel LC40 or the FLUX product line make it possible for creatives and aspiring entrepreneurs to start a home-based laser art and engraving business in no time at all.
+Laser cutters like the FLUX product line make it possible for creatives and aspiring entrepreneurs to start a home-based laser art and engraving business in no time at all.

 With reasonable start-up costs and a manageable learning curve, laser cutting offers a unique opportunity for success.
 These out-of-the-box innovative businesses just might inspire you.